NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Satyr.md

   - name: "Items"
     desc: "[[Equipment/Dagger|Dagger]], [[Equipment/Shortbow|Shortbow]], [[Equipment/Waterskin|Wineskin]], [[Equipment/Musical Instrument (Handheld)|Panpipes]], 20x [[Equipment/Arrows|Arrows]]"
   - name: "Sylvan Wine"
     desc: " (emotion,mental,primal) A satyr's wineskin magically enchants any alcohol inside.
 With an Interact action, a living creature can imbibe the alcohol and gain a +1 item bonus to Will saves and a +3 item bonus to Will saves against fear effects for the following hour.
 When the wineskin is removed from a satyr's person, the magic remains only until the wine spoils.
-The wineskin holds up to eight drafts of wine.\n[[Bestiary Effects/Effect_ Sylvan Wine|Effect: Sylvan Wine]]"
+The wineskin holds up to eight drafts of wine.\n\n[[Bestiary Effects/Effect_ Sylvan Wine|Effect: Sylvan Wine]]"

 abilities_mid:
   - name: ""